thekdrstory/S3_PlumbBob-Colour-Creator_Project/README.md

 HOW TO USE:
 1. Choose your colours by clicking any button
-2. Click "generate" and you will be prompted to save a new package file.
+2. Click "Create Package" and you will be prompted to save a new package file.
 3. Insert that package file into your mods folder.
 4. Enter your save and refresh your view.